acloserview/core/README.md

 - Integrated screen recording (Ctrl-Alt-R to start recording and Ctrl-Alt-S to stop.
 Saved to home folder.)
 - Desktop notification of available updates and/or Octoxbps notifier
 - Disk usage of any folder
+- Home folder secured (not viewable by other users)

 **Improved Features**
 - Boot time